djedi23/cl-convolutional-neural-network/README.md

 <a id='x-28CL-CNN-3ABACKWARD-20-28METHOD-20NIL-20-28CL-CNN-3ASVM-29-29-29'></a>

 - [method] **BACKWARD** *(INPUT SVM)*

+<a id='x-28CL-CNN-3A-40DROPOUT-LAYERS-20MGL-PAX-3ASECTION-29'></a>

+### 3.4 Dropout Layer

+<a id='x-28CL-CNN-3ADROPOUT-20CLASS-29'></a>

+- [class] **DROPOUT** *[LAYER][b1b6]*

+    An inefficient dropout layer

+    Note this is not most efficient implementation since the layer before computed all these activations and now we're just going to drop them :( same goes for backward pass.
+Also, if we wanted to be efficient at test time we could equivalently be clever and upscale during train and copy pointers during test
+    todo: make more efficient.

   [1d3d]: #x-28CL-CNN-3AVALUE-20-28METHOD-20NIL-20-28CL-CNN-3AVOLUME-20T-20T-20T-29-29-29 "(CL-CNN:VALUE (METHOD NIL (CL-CNN:VOLUME T T T)))"
   [29e6]: #x-28CL-CNN-3A-40FULLY-CONNECTED-LAYER-20MGL-PAX-3ASECTION-29 "Fully connected Layers"